hercules2004/elyx_assignment/docs/architecture.md

 ### Key Components

 * **`generators/data_factory.py`**: The main entry point.
-* **"Big Bang" Strategy:** Instead of making 50 small API calls (which hits rate limits), we issue **one massive prompt** requesting all 50 activity pairs at once.
-This reduces latency by ~80%.
-* **Sanitization Loop:** A custom logic layer that sits *between* the LLM response and Pydantic validation.
-It auto-corrects common errors:
-* *Frequency Fix:* Converts hallucinated "Custom" patterns to "Weekly".
-* *Duration Fix:* Bumps impossible "2-minute" workouts to a minimum of 10 minutes.
+* **Big Bang Strategy:** Use one large prompt to request all generated activities in a single API call to reduce latency and rate-limit issues.
+* **Sanitization Loop:** Auto-correct common LLM errors: normalize frequencies (e.g., convert "Custom" to "Weekly"); ensure minimum durations (bump <10 minutes to 10 minutes).